 To answer the big ones: yes, we will be offering turn-key options.
 And yes, an LS motor will fit.
 At the moment, we offer rollers for those who want a head start on the build process.

 There is a Base kit that's $700 less than the Sport, but we think the Sport is the best starting point for a street and/or track day car.
 It has a stiffer chassis and improved rollover protection.
-So we don't recommend the Base.
+So we don't recommend the Base and thus we don't offer it.

 - Laser cut 6061 Aluminum floors with pilot holes